 Strategic Plan: 2017

-The National Alliance For Targeted Parents (NATP) (www.targetedparent.com) is a grassroots organization representing approximately 22 million non-abusive parents fighting to protect vulnerable children from a parent who displays fixed narcissistic and/or borderline personality disordered traits.
+The National Alliance For Targeted Parents (NATP) (www.targetedparent.com) is a grassroots organization representing approximately 22 million non-abusive parents fighting to protect their children from the other parent who displays fixed narcissistic and/or borderline personality disordered traits.

-For decades the healthy, nurturing parent has lost his or her children to the mentally ill, abusive parent in Family Court .
+For decades the healthy, nurturing parents have lost their children to mentally ill, abusive parents in Family Court .
 This happens because the abuser appears calm while the “targeted” parent and children are relentlessly traumatized.
 Targeted parents are further re-victimized and marginalized by the staggering lack of support from law enforcement, mental health, Child Protective Services and legal professionals.

 NATP continues to bridge a gap with the schools, the National Council for Juvenile and Family Court Judges, Child Protective Services, and mental health providers.
 Thousands of targeted parents sent letters and 2 petitions to the American Psychological Association.
 The APA has agreed to assemble a task force to investigate high conflict divorce and custody.
 Still, we have not been able to make any changes or save even one child.

 We are parents with lived experiences that know just about everything there is to know about narcissistic/borderline abusers.
-We also have an evidenced based solution, but requires protective separation for 4-9 months.
-After that the children can have a relationship with both parents.
+We also have an evidenced based solution, but it requires protective separation for 4-9 months.
+After that, the children can have a relationship with both parents.

 The Cluster of ACES for Narcissistic/borderline parents includes, but is not limited to: